chautnguyen4392/yacrig/README.md

 - [XMRig](https://github.com/xmrig/xmrig): the CPU/GPU mining engine and most of the surrounding infrastructure.
 - [scrypt-jane](https://github.com/floodyberry/scrypt-jane): the scrypt-chacha kernel.
+- [YACMiner](https://github.com/Thirtybird/YACMiner): the OpenCL scrypt-chacha kernel the AMD GPU backend is ported from.
 - [Yacoin](https://github.com/yacoin/yacoin): the coin itself, its scrypt-chacha parameters, and the `getwork` RPC YACRig consumes.

-Thanks to the authors of all three.
+Thanks to the authors of all four.

 The original XMRig README is preserved as [`UPSTREAM_README.md`](UPSTREAM_README.md) for reference.